lucas-mior/brn2/cbase/c-guidelines.md

         n = SNPRINTF(buffer, "%d", m);
     }
     ```
-- If the string is a literal passed just for printing purposes, very common in
-  test suites, then it is okay to simply pass the `char *` without the length.

 Considering all that, most `string.h` functions from the C standard library are
 to be avoided. `strcpy`, `strcat`, `strstr`, and `strtok` are always the wrong